 Arkansas Volleyball Camps

-Prior to her time at UTSA, Price-Torok spent one season as an assistant at Southwestern University in Georgetown, Texas.
-She aided the Pirates to a 36-5 record, the team's first Southern Collegiate Athletic Conference title in recent years and a trip to the NCAA Division III Tournament in 2005.
+Her coaching career began in 2005 as an assistant coach at Southeastern University in Georgetown, Texas.
+She aided the Pirates to a 36-5 record, the team’s first Southern Collegiate Athletic Conference title in recent years and a trip to the NCAA Division III Tournament.

-Price-Torok played her college volleyball at Texas A&M from 2000-2003.
-A two-year starter as an outside hitter for the Aggies, she earned the team's Most Improved Player award as a junior.
-She went on to earn the team's Best Offensive Player honor as a senior after moving to middle blocker.
-During Price-Torok's playing career, Texas A&M advanced to the Regional Final in 2001 and the Sweet Sixteen in 2003.
+Price-Torok played collegiately at Texas A&M from 2000-03.
+A two-year starter as an outside hitter for the Aggies, she earned the team’s Most Improved Player award as a junior.
+She went on to earn Best Offensive Player honors as a senior after moving to middle blocker.
+During Price-Torok’s playing career, Texas A&M advanced to the Regional Final in 2001 and the Sweet Sixteen in 2003.

 In addition to volleyball, Price-Torok was a center on the Aggies women’s basketball team during the 2003-04 season.

-Price-Torok is a 2004 graduate of Texas A&M University with a bachelor's degree in horticulture.
+Price-Torok is a 2004 graduate of Texas A&M University with a bachelor’s degree in horticulture.
 The former Carol Price married Matt Torok in December 2008, and the coupled welcomed their first child, Jaxen, in January 2013.
 The family resides in Fayetteville.

 Director of Volleyball Operations